Veterinary Assistant Training

 Job Status: Full-Time

 It happened in an instant.
-The gardener left the gate open and the family dog was lost.
-TWO years later and more than 3,000 miles away, someone clear across the United States positively identifies this lost dog by its microchip and successfully reunites him with his concerned family.
-An “amazing journey” in real life!
-Click the video below to watch this astonishing story.
+The gardener left the gate open and the family’s dog ran away.
+Two years later and more than 3,000 miles away, someone across the country identifies the lost dog.
+The dog reunited with his family thanks to his microchip.
+Watch the video below to watch this amazing story unfold.

 Are you wondering how to pick a healthy dog?

-Animal Behavior College knows and shares the basics for selecting and choosing the best of the pack, whether it’s a purebred, a rescue dog, or from the litter down the street.
-Of course, that’s not to suggest you wouldn’t want to adopt a ‘special needs’ dogs.
-Some individuals welcome the opportunity to provide a loving home for less-than-perfect-puppies.
-Yet, a pet owner still should understand what they are getting to reduce problems down the road.
+Animal Behavior College shares the basics for choosing the best dog of the pack whether it’s a purebred, rescue dog or dog from the litter down the street.
+Of course, that’s not to suggest you wouldn’t want to adopt a special needs dogs.
+Some individuals welcome the opportunity to provide a loving home for less-than-perfect puppies.
+Yet, pet owners should still understand what they are getting into to reduce problems down the road.

 According to the U.S. Bureau of Labor Statistics, animal care and service workers have better than average employment prospects through 2016 due to an increasing pet population.
-This prediction is supported by data from The Los Angeles Times that shows the number of cats and dogs as pets increasing 2.4% in 2009 to reach 169 million.
-However, the long-term effects of the recession may temper that outlook somewhat, so it’s important for a veterinary assistant to set him or herself apart from the field in order to gain employment.
-The following tips can help jobseekers land animal jobs in a competitive market.
+This prediction is supported by data from The Los Angeles Times, which shows the number of cats and dogs as pets increase by 2.4% in 2009 to reach 169 million.
+However, the long-term effects of the recession may temper that outlook somewhat so it’s important for a veterinary assistant to set him or herself apart from the field in order to gain employment.
+The following tips can help job seekers land animal careers in a competitive market.
 Continue reading